 Medullary cystic kidney disease (MCKD) is a rare condition in which small, fluid-filled sacs called cysts form in the center of the kidneys.
 Scarring also occurs in the tubules of the kidneys.
 Urine travels in the tubules from the kidney and through the urinary system.
 The scarring causes these tubules to malfunction.

-While this article focuses on MCKD, much of what is discussed is applicable to NPH as well.
+While we focus on MCKD here, much of what we discuss is applicable to NPH as well.

 - low blood pressure

-- salt cravings (due to excess sodium loss from the excess urine)
+- salt cravings (due to excess sodium loss from the increased urination)

 - frequent hiccups